kubestash/docs/docs/guides/volume-populator/deployment/index.md

 Here,
 - `spec.dataSourceRef` specifies that which `snapshot` we want to restore into our populate volume. we are referencing a `snapshot` object that we have backed up in the previous section.
 - `metadata.annotations.populator.kubestash.com/app-name` field is mandatory  for any volume population of a deployment through KubeStash.
-  - This field denotes the deployment that will attached those volumes via mount paths.
+  - This field denotes the deployment that will be attached those volumes via mount paths.
 The volume population will only be successful if the mount path of this volume matches the mount paths of the backup deployment.
   - For example, you backed up a deployment with volumes named `source-data` and `source-config`, each with corresponding mount paths `/source/data` and `/source/config`.
 Now you wish to populate volumes named `restore-source-data` and `restore-source-config` attached to a deployment named `restored-kubestash-deployment`, then this deployment must have mount paths set to `/source/data` and `/source/config`, respectively.

 Let's create the PVCs YAMl that we have shown above.